 However, to qualify for SSDI, you must have earned work credits by working for a certain amount of time and paying Social Security taxes.
 You don’t need work credits to apply for SSI, but you will need to prove that you have limited income and resources.
 Some people may qualify for both SSDI and SSI, or just one type of disability benefit.

-Determine if you are eligible for Social Security disability benefits
+How to Determine if you are eligible for Social Security disability benefits in NJ

 To qualify for SSDI or SSI, you must first prove that you are disabled.
 Generally, a person may be considered disabled if they are unable to work due to a long-term disability.